 - free time in the city to explore downtown Toronto after the game is over.

 Other sites of interest include (but are not limited to) the CN Tower, Ripley’s Aquarium, St. Lawrence Market, Eaton Centre and the Harbourfront Centre.
 Ticket price has yet to be set.
 Tickets will be available for purchase at the QUIC Reception office between 9:30am and 3:30pm.

 (for students starting undergraduate degrees at Queen’s)

 What will help make my time at Queen’s and in Canada successful and enjoyable?
 Maybe it’s immigration rules.
 What opportunities are open to me as an exchange student?
 Can I work?
 What should I know about travelling in Canada and the United States?
 The session will cover the issues that you want discussed and will be facilitated by the International Student Adviser and guests.

 International Graduate Orientation

 5pm Location to be determined

 This is an interactive session.
 Participants will have the opportunity to explore issues that typically arise for graduate students and to become familiar with how resources and support services contribute to student success.
 The session begins with refreshments and the opportunity to socialize with staff and other students.
-The session will be facilitated by QUIC’s Assistant Director with representatives of the School of Graduate Studies (SGS), the Society of Graduate and Professional Students (SGPS) and the SGPS Peer Advisors.
+The session will be facilitated by QUIC’s Director with representatives of the School of Graduate Studies (SGS), the Society of Graduate and Professional Students (SGPS) and the SGPS Peer Advisors.

 Presented with the SGS, SGPS and Student Affairs staff.